-We earn commissions primarily from our cleared customers for whom we act as an executing and clearing broker and also from our non-cleared customers for whom we act as an execution-only broker.
+We earn commissions from our cleared customers for whom we act as an executing and clearing broker and also from our non-cleared customers for whom we act as an execution-only broker.
 Our commission structure allows customers to choose between (1) an all-inclusive fixed, or "bundled", rate; (2) a tiered, or "unbundled", rate that offers lower commissions for high volume customers where we pass through regulatory and exchange fees; and (3) our IBKR LiteSM offering, which provides commission-free trades on U.S. exchange-listed stocks and ETFs.
-Instead of commission revenue, IBKR LiteSM trades generate payments from market makers and others to whom we route these orders, which are reported in commissions.
+IBKR LiteSM trades generate payments from market makers and others to whom we route these orders, which are reported in commissions.
 Our commissions are geographically diversified.
-In 2022, 2021, and 2020 we generated 37%, 39% and 29%, respectively, of commissions from operations conducted by our subsidiaries outside the U.S.
+In 2023, 2022, and 2021 we generated 37%, 37% and 39%, respectively, of commissions from operations conducted by our subsidiaries outside the U.S.

-Commissions for the current year decreased \$28 million, or 2%, compared to the prior year, to \$1,322 million, driven by lower customer trading volumes in stocks, partially offset by higher volumes in futures and options.
-Total customer futures and options contract volumes increased 33% and 3%, respectively, while stock share volume decreased 58% from unusually high trading volume, primarily in "meme" stocks and low-priced stocks generally, in the prior year.
-Total DARTs for cleared and execution-only customers, for the current year, decreased 17% to 2.1 million, compared to 2.6 million for the prior year.
-DARTs for cleared customers, i.e., customers for whom we execute trades, as well as clear and carry positions, for the current year, decreased 18% to 1.9 million, compared to 2.3 million for the prior year.
-Average commission per commissionable order for cleared customers, for the current year, increased 19% to \$2.83, compared to \$2.37 for the prior year, as our customers' trading volume mix resulted in higher per order commissions in options, stocks and forex.
+Commissions for the current year increased \$38 million, or 3%, compared to the prior year, to \$1,360 million, driven by higher customer trading volumes in options and futures, partially offset by lower customer trading volume in stocks.
+Total customer options and futures contract volumes increased 12% and 1%, respectively, while stock share volume decreased 24% from the prior year.
+Total DARTs for cleared and execution-only customers, for the current year, decreased 9% to 1.9 million, compared to 2.1 million for the prior year.
+DARTs for cleared customers, i.e., customers for whom we execute trades, as well as clear and carry positions, for the current year, decreased 8% to 1.7 million, compared to 1.9 million for the prior year.
+Average commission per commissionable order for cleared customers, for the current year, increased 11% to \$3.14, compared to \$2.83 for the prior year, as our customers' trading volume mix resulted in higher per order commissions across options, futures and stocks.